Auxiliaries: World War II

-In 1941 the British Government created an organization of Auxiliary Units in southern England who would wage a guerilla war against occupying forces should Britain be invaded by the Nazis.
+In 1941, the British government created an organization of Auxiliary Units in southern England, capable of waging a guerilla war against occupying forces should Britain be invaded by the Nazis.
 Since the invasion never came, they were ultimately never used in combat.
 The Auxiliary Units were meant to carry out assaults on German units, along with damaging train lines and aircraft if necessary.

-Whilst working as full-time, active duty personnel, the women's services of WWII were titled as or seen as auxiliaries to the male services.
+While working as full-time, active duty personnel, the women's services of World War II were titled as or seen as auxiliaries to the male services.
 These services were: